-The calculations take into account censored observations.
-Subjects whose data are censored--either because they left the study, or because the study ended -- can't contribute any information beyond the time of censoring.
-This makes the computation of survival percentage somewhat tricky.
-While it seems intuitive that the curve ought to end at a survival fraction computed as the total number of subjects who died divided by the total number of subjects, this is only correct if there are no censored data.
-If some subjects were censored, then subjects were not all followed for the same duration, so computation of the survival fraction is not straightforward (and what the Kaplan-Meier method is for).
+As shown in an earlier section of this guide, the calculations used to generate these proportions take into account censored observations.
+Subjects whose observations are censored - either because they left the study or because the study ended - cannot contribute any information beyond the time of censoring.
+This means that the computation of survival percentage is a bit more complicated than a simple fraction.
+While it seems intuitive that the curve ought to end at a survival fraction computed as the total number of subjects that experienced the event of interest divided by the total number of subjects, this is only correct if there were no censored data.
+If some observations were censored, then the computation is more complicated (this is what the Kaplan-Meier method is intended to handle).

-Prism reports the uncertainty of the fractional survival as a standard error or 95% confidence intervals.
+Prism reports the uncertainty of the survival probability as a standard error or as 95% confidence intervals.
 Standard errors are calculated by the method of Greenwood.

 •Asymmetrical method (recommended).
-It is computed using the log-log transform method, which has also been called the exponential Greenwood formula.
-It is explained on page 42 and page 43 of Machin (reference below).
-You will get the same results from the survfit R function by setting error to Greenwood and conf.type to log-log.
+These confidence intervals are calculated using the log-log transform method, which has also been called the exponential Greenwood formula.
+This method is explained on page 42 and 43 of Machin (see reference below).
+You will obtain the same results from the survfit R function by setting the error method to Greenwood and the conf.type to log-log.
 These intervals apply to each time point.
 The idea is that at each time point, there is a 95% chance that the interval includes the true population survival.
-We call the method asymmetrical because the distance that the interval extends above the survival time does not usually equal the distance it extends below.
+We call the method asymmetrical because the distance that the interval extends above the survival proportion does not usually equal the distance that it extends below.
 These are called pointwise confidence limits.
-It is also possible (but not by Prism) to compute confidence bands that have a 95% chance of containing the entire population survival curve.
-These confidence bands are wider than pointwise confidence limits.
+It is also possible (but not available in Prism) to compute confidence bands that have a 95% chance of containing the entire population survival curve.
+These confidence bands are wider than pointwise confidence limits

 •Symmetrical method.
 These intervals are computed as 1.96 times the standard error in each direction.
-In some cases the confidence interval calculated this way would start below 0.0 or end above 1.0 (or 100%).
-In these cases, the error bars are clipped to avoid impossible values.
-We provide this method only for compatibility with older versions of Prism, and don't recommend it.
+Note, however, that in some cases the confidence limits calculated this way would extend below 0 or above 1 (or 100%).
+In these cases, the confidence limits are trimmed at these limits to avoid impossible values.
+This method is not recommended, and we provide this method only for compatibility with older versions of Prism